jakim54/swift-closures-reading-swift-intro-000/README.md

 I highly suggest stepping through this code, reading the print statements to get a sense at when things are getting called.

-Lets provide one more example:
+Let's provide one more example:

 ```swift
 func multiplyBy5ThenAdd(a: Int, _ b: Int) -> Int {